Tham Luang cave rescue: International

 Volunteers, teams and technical specialists from countries including Germany, Myanmar, the Philippines, Singapore, Spain, Sweden, and Ukraine, also participated in the operation.
 France offered to send a team of specialists and equipment, but Thai authorities believed that adequate resources were already on site.

-The ordeal captured the media's attention from around the world.
+The ordeal captured the attention of media from around the world.
 Over a period of three weeks, articles relating to the incident dominated the top stories section at many major news publications.
+Following the completion of the rescue, Malaysian prime minister Mahathir Mohamad conveyed his congratulations, on behalf of Malaysians, to everyone involved in the brave operation to save those trapped in Chiang Rai.

 Sports world

-FIFA, via a letter from its president Gianni Infantino to the president of the Football Association of Thailand, invited the children and coach to the World Cup final if circumstances allowed.
-The entire team was expected to remain hospitalised for at least a week, and watched the final on television instead.
-FC Barcelona invited the team to play in their international academy tournament in 2019 and to watch a first-team game at their home stadium Camp Nou.
-England and Manchester City F.C. defender Kyle Walker said he wanted to send them shirts, after spotting that one of the rescued boys was wearing a "Three Lions" jersey.
-In October 2018 the boys travelled to the UK as guests at Old Trafford for the Manchester United F.C. home match against Everton F.C. in the Premier League.
-The boys were invited by the IOC to the opening ceremony of the 2018 Summer Youth Olympics in Buenos Aires.
+FIFA president Gianni Infantino invited the children and coach to attend the 2018 World Cup final (on 15 July), if circumstances allowed.
+However, as the entire team was hospitalised for at least a week, they were only able to watch the match on television.
+FC Barcelona invited the team to play in their international academy tournament in 2019 and to watch a first-team game at their home stadium, Camp Nou.
+England and Manchester City defender Kyle Walker offered to send football shirts to the team, having noticed that one of the rescued boys was wearing a Three Lions jersey.
+In October 2018, the boys travelled to the UK as guests at Old Trafford to attend a Manchester United home match against Everton in the Premier League.
+The boys were invited by the International Olympic Committee to the opening ceremony of the 2018 Summer Youth Olympics in Buenos Aires.